NoahTheDuke/lazytest/docs/core.md

 In short: Tests are defined with `defdescribe`, suites (groups of nested suites and test cases) are defined with `describe`, test cases are defined with `it`, and assertions are defined with `expect` but can be any function that throws an exception on failure.
 When `lazytest.main/run` is called, all loaded namespaces are checked for tests, and the contained test cases are run (with suites providing context and additional documentation).

-Hooks can be used in `:context` metadata on suites, and assertion helpers can be used in test cases.
+Context functions can be used in `:context` metadata on suites, and assertion helpers can be used in test cases.

 ```clojure
 (require '[lazytest.core :refer :all])